What We See: Effects of Base Covers

-In many circumstances, base covers are installed on utility poles to improve the pole’s aesthetic quality.
+In many circumstances, base covers are installed on area lighting poles to improve the pole’s aesthetic quality.
 While the look of the pole may be slightly improved, pole installations that include base covers actually do more damage than good.

 Base covers typically cover unsightly bolts or create uniformity among multiple poles.
 An unintended side effect of this cosmetic modification is significant corrosion.

 When base covers are added, moisture gets trapped underneath the plate and around critical structural elements, causing severe corrosion over time.